SherG/sherrieg/content/blog/boomers-work/index.md

 * "That boomer doesn't even know how to connect to their wifi!
 How is it that they still have a job?"
 * "This GenZ applicant thinks they're going straight to the C-Suite after their internship.
 They don't even know what a cash flow statement is!"

-I think we can all admit that stereotypes are often funny <em>because</em> they're exaggerated.
+I think we can all admit that stereotypes are often funny because they're exaggerated and because they're sometimes true.
 That's why they're a staple of stand-up comedy.

 ## What is energy in work anyway?